silly-internet-tricks/todo-2024-06-16/README.md

  * EC2 free tier hosting in fresh AWS account

 ## Next Steps
- 3. npm init
- 4. add the actual web server
+ 1. add the actual web server

 ## Additional Notes (for future reference)
  *  use like xampp or wamp for manage maria db and phpmyadmin or any other client (for some future project)